Words by: Theodora Sutcliffe

 But his original idea was to be a sommelier, or follow in his father’s footsteps. Žilina, Slovakia’s third city, has a population of barely 150,000, and Beke didn’t come across cocktail bars until he moved to Bratislava to study hospitality as a teenager.

 There were three or four international-style bars in Prague at the time, among them Bugsy’s and Tretter’s, which are still going today, and a trip across the border to the Czech Republic proved eye-opening.
 “The personalisation for each guest was what fascinated me the most,” Beke recalls.
 “It was liquid cooking, not just opening a bottle of beer or pouring a glass of wine, but customising the drink.”

 Beke’s school didn’t teach bartending, not least because the students were too young, but after graduating he started work at a well-known Bratislava bar, Paparazzi (no relation to the Warsaw Paparazzi).
-“They called Shaker Bar School in for consultancy to teach us the London trends, about 16 years ago,” Beke says.
-“They literally threw away all our syrups, all our frozen purees, and they told us to start from scratch working only with fresh fruits.”

 The training and inspiration worked a little too well.
 Beke decided on the spot to leave Bratislava, move to London, study English and learn to bartend.
 With both social media and smartphones in their infancy, no Google Maps and no Ubers, adapting to a new city where he didn’t speak the language – and a city double the population of his entire country – was tougher than it would be today.